 Sausalito, California 94965

-The ‘post-to-park’ transformation of Fort Baker to Cavallo Point demonstrates the potent interrelationship between sustainable, contemporary design and cultural landscape rehabilitation.
-Adaptive reuse of this National Landmark District resulted in a state-of-the-art conference center, the restoration of endangered habitat and the regeneration of public open space.
-The design strategy met a critical National Park Service (NPS) need for financially sustainable parklands and private partnerships to perpetuate continued public access.
+The “post-to-park” transformation of Fort Baker to Cavallo Point demonstrates the potent interrelationship between sustainable, contemporary design and cultural landscape rehabilitation.
+Adaptive reuse of this National Landmark District resulted in a state-of-the-art conference center, the restoration of endangered habitat, and the regeneration of public open space.
+The design strategy met a critical National Park Service (NPS) need for financially sustainable parklands and private partnerships to support continued public access.

-- The core 28 acres of the project is designated as an ‘Auto-free zone’.
+- The core 28 acres of the project is designated as an “Vehicle Free Zone”.

-- A mile of trails increases accessibility and connectivity to adjacent communities.
+- One mile of trails increases accessibility and connectivity to adjacent communities.

 - Gravel covers all 11 parking areas, which act as primary infiltration zones.
-Below the steeper habitat zone, a system of bioswales catches and infiltrates surface runoff.
+Below the steeper habitat-designated zone, a system of bioswales catches and infiltrates surface runoff.

-- Low-flow irrigation systems serve the majority of the site, and the character-defining parade grown is a ‘No water zone’.
+- Low-flow irrigation systems serve the majority of the site, and the character-defining historic Parade Ground is a “No water zone”.

-- Half of the site was restored using native or adapted landscape plantings.
-585,725 sf of native/adapted species were planted.
+- Half of the site, or 585,725 sf, was restored using native or adapted landscape plantings.

-- Native stone walls were rehabilitated using local stone of similar qualities.
+- Native stone walls were rehabilitated using local stone with similar qualities.

 - Site lighting is minimal to conform to the NPS dark-sky initiative.